pfarnach/altvote/README.md

-### Alternative Voting
+# Ranked Choice Voting
+(What is ranked choice voting?
+[Read more here](http://www.fairvote.org/rcv#rcvbenefits))

-Small app meant to allow users to create ranked choice ballots that can be shared with and voted on by friends
+App meant to allow client to create a ranked choice election, cast ranked ballots, and get results for election

-Built with Flask, Angular and Postgres/SQLAlchemy
+### Setup
+- Get Python dependencies: `pip install -r requirements.txt`
+- Set up postgres locally and create database called "vote"
+- Create `config.py` in root that has this `SQLALCHEMY_DATABASE_URI = "postgresql://username:password@localhost/vote"` with info filled in
+- Get front-end dependencies with `npm install`
+- Run server locally with `python app.py` which will run on `localhost:8000`